PyLadiesGermany/PySV_PyLadies_fund/README.md

 This repository is for the transparent tracking, and reporting of the PyLadies Python Software Verband fund.
 It also serves the purpose of documenting the process for PyLadies to request funding and how decisions are made.

 *🏗️ Currently this repository is a work in progress and documents are likely to change or be added.
-If you feel that there is something missing feel free to open either an issue or a PR 💜*
+If you feel that something is missing feel free to open either an issue or a PR 💜*

 ## Guidelines